HariPrasath10112003/data-pipeline-sales-dashboard/README.md

    - Created a **Copy Data Activity** pipeline:
      - **Source**: Blob Storage (CSV file).
      - **Sink**: Azure SQL Database staging table.
-   - Added an **Event-based Trigger** so whenever a new file is uploaded, the pipeline runs automatically.

 4. **Azure SQL Database**
    - Data copied into a **SalesStaging** table.